warpdotdev/docs/features/session-navigation.md

 Session Navigation Demo
 {% endembed %}

-Note: Navigation Palette does not have PS1 support yet, and will show Warp's native prompt.
+Note: Navigation Palette does not have PS1 support yet and can only show Warp's native prompt.